MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-openxr.md

 ---
-title: Writing a Holographic Remoting remote app uing the OpenXR API
+title: Writing a Holographic Remoting remote app using the OpenXR API
 description: Learn how to stream remote content rendered on a remote machine to HoloLens 2 with Holographic Remoting apps with OpenXR.
 author: florianbagarmicrosoft
 ms.author: v-vtieto